 Based on the open source structure and methodology outlined above, any vendor should be able to easily implement its architecture, functions and services using Open Music standard APIs and protocols.
 A solution that deploys services using our standard APIs and protocols guarantees itself longevity and cost efficiency because while the APIs and protocol standards remain stable over time, the “opaque box” implementation behind these APIs can evolve and improve over time.

-An example of a scalable platform maybe that of the URights platform from Open Music members SACEM and IBM (Figure 2).
-The URights Platform is already implemented using the industry best practices based on the core values mentioned above.
-By implementing Open Music standard APIs and Protocols, the URights Platform can provide a consistent service to the users of the MLC while at the same time improve their internal modules implementing the matching algorithms.
+An example of a scalable platform is that of the URights platform from Open Music members SACEM and IBM (Figure 2).
+The URights Platform is implemented using the industry best practices based on the core values mentioned above.
+By implementing Open Music standard APIs and Protocols, the URights Platform and others like it can provide a consistent service to the users of the MLC while at the same time improve their internal modules implementing the matching algorithms.
 This in turn provides stability and longevity of infrastructure investments on the part of the MLC.

 OUR MEMBERSHIP’S EXPERIENCE MATTERS